Summary of Significant Accounting Policies: Stock-based Compensation, Policy (Policies)

 The Company accounts for stock-based payments to employees in accordance with ASC 718, Stock Compensation (ASC 718).
 Stock-based payments to employees include grants of stock, grants of stock options and issuance of warrants that are recognized in the statement of operations based on their fair values at the date of grant.

-The Company accounts for stock-based payments to non-employees in accordance with ASC 505-50, Equity-Based Payments to Non-Employees (ASC 505-50).
+We account for stock-based payments to non-employees in accordance with ASC 505-50, Equity-Based Payments to Non-Employees (ASC 505-50).
 Stock-based payments to non-employees include grants of stock, grants of stock options and issuances of warrants that are recognized in the statement of operations based on the value of the vested portion of the award over the requisite service period as measured at its then-current fair value as of each financial reporting date.
 The Company calculates the fair value of option grants and warrant issuances utilizing the Black-Scholes pricing model.
 The amount of stock-based compensation recognized during a period is based on the value of the portion of the awards that are ultimately expected to vest.
 ASC 718 requires forfeitures to be estimated at the time stock options are granted and warrants are issued to employees and non-employees, and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 The term forfeitures is distinct from cancellations or expirations and represents only the unvested portion of the surrendered stock option or warrant.

-The Company estimates forfeiture rates for all unvested awards when calculating the expense for the period.
+We estimate forfeiture rates for all unvested awards when calculating the expense for the period.
 In estimating the forfeiture rate, the Company monitors both stock option and warrant exercises as well as employee termination patterns.
 The resulting stock-based compensation expense for both employee and non-employee awards is generally recognized as compensation under ASC Topic 505-50.
 In accordance with ASC 505-50, the cost of stock-based compensation is measured at the grant date based on the value of the award and is recognized over the vesting period.
 The value of the stock-based award is determined using the Black-Scholes option-pricing model, whereby compensation cost is the excess of the fair value of the award as determined by the pricing model at the grant date or other measurement date over the amount that must be paid to acquire the stock.

 Disclosure of accounting policy for stock option and stock incentive plans.
 This disclosure may include (1) the types of stock option or incentive plans sponsored by the entity (2) the groups that participate in (or are covered by) each plan (3) significant plan provisions and (4) how stock compensation is measured, and the methodologies and significant assumptions used to determine that measurement.